wizeline/wize-docs/onboarding/README.md

 ## Executive Summary

 Newly-hired software engineers and project managers work on [internal projects](#internal-projects) for their first 2 weeks to learn culture, best practices, and leader/mentorship while ensuring a minimal level of knowledge and skills with tools/technologies relevant to the new-hires’ first assignments (_e.g._, MacOS, Git, GitHub, Jira, Confluence, NodeJS, React, _etc._).
-Secondary benefits (hopefully) include&hellip;
+Secondary benefits (hopefully) include

-- ever-more-valuable internal tools
+- Ever-more-valuable internal tools
-- immediate socialization of the new-hires beyond their initial assignment team
+- Immediate socialization of the new-hires beyond their initial assignment team
-- (more) rapid recognition and “acceptance” of new-hires for their contributions to the internal tools
+- (More) rapid recognition and “acceptance” of new-hires for their contributions to the internal tools
-- opportunities for existing employees to get experience mentoring, coaching, leading, _etc_.
+- Opportunities for existing employees to get experience mentoring, coaching, leading, _etc_.
-- teaching and demonstrating the culture, values, and practices we **want** the team to have
+- Teaching and demonstrating the culture, values, and practices we **want** the team to have

 ## Sections